 How quickly can we expect to see cost savings?

-Most clients see measurable savings within the first three months of working with us.
+Many clients typically observe measurable cost savings within the initial three months of our engagement.
 The timeline depends on your starting point:

 For systems with significant performance issues or frequent downtime, savings often appear within weeks as we resolve the most pressing problems.